 Interest rate risk is the impact that changes in interest rates could have on the Company's earnings and liabilities.
-In the normal course of business, the Company is not exposed to interest rate fluctuations as its interest bearing debt and due to shareholders is at a fixed rate.
+In the normal course of business, the Company is not exposed to interest rate fluctuations as there is no interest bearing debt as at June 30, 2011.